react-cosmos/react-cosmos/README.md

 };
 ```

-> Note: For older versions than `react-scripts@2.1.2` the `webpackConfigPath` has to be set to `'react-scripts/config/webpack.config.dev'`
+> Note: When using an older version than `react-scripts@2.1.2` the `webpackConfigPath` has to be set to `'react-scripts/config/webpack.config.dev'`

 If you are using the `NODE_PATH` environment variable for absolute imports, make sure to include that as part of the cosmos script: